twitter/ios-twitter-image-pipeline/README.md

 - Synchronously consult the _Rendered In-Memory Cache_ for an image that will fit the target dimensions and content mode.
 - On miss, asynchronously consult the _In-Memory Cache_ that maintains the UIImage of the largest matching image (based on identifier).
 - On miss, asynchronously consult the _On-Disk Cache_ that maintains the raw bytes of the largest matching image (based on identifier).
+As an optimization, *TIP* will take it a step further and also consult all other registered _pipeline disk caches_ - thus saving on the cost of network load by pulling from disk.
+The cross pipeline retrieved image will be stored to the fetching pipeline's caches to maintain image pipeline siloing.  _Note:_ this cross pipeline access requires the fetching image identifier and image URL to match.
 - On miss, asynchronously consult any provided _additional caches_ (based on URL).
 This is so that legacy caches can be pulled from when transitioning to *TIP* without having to forcibly load all assets again.
-Twitter additionally uses this with its segregated pipeline design to pull an image from another account's pipeline while maintaining separation in the even of an account's removal which will clear that account's pipeline's caches.
 - On miss, asynchronously retrieve the image from the _Network_, resuming any partially loaded data that may exist in the _On-Disk Cache_.

 ### Preview Support